hydraulic-software/conveyor/gradle-plugin/README.md

 }
 ```

-For now you will also need to add our repository to your `settings.gradle`:
+You will also need to add our repository to your `settings.gradle`:

 ```
 pluginManagement {